Blockchain Anchoring

 - Testing – use the in-memory client or spin up Ganache/Testnet clients for end-to-end tests.

-Result<T>with structuredTrustWeaveErrortypes.
-See Error Handling. - Input validation – TrustWeave automatically validates chain ID format and registration before anchoring.
+AnchorResulton success and throwsBlockchainExceptionon many failures.
+See Error handling. - Input validation – TrustWeave automatically validates chain ID format and registration before anchoring.

 See also